Brandon-Cybersecurity/soc-investigations/investigation-template.md

 This template is used for all SOC-style security investigations in this repository.

-It represents a consistent SOC workflow for triaging alerts, analyzing logs, and determining incident severity in alignment with organization-defined SOPs (or runbooks) and SLA-driven prioritization.
+It represents a consistent workflow for triaging alerts, analyzing logs, and determining incident severity in alignment with organization-defined SOPs (or runbooks) and SLA-driven prioritization.

 ---